-To explore the correlation among teaching, service, and research, we linked the secondary data from different offices.
+In order to explore the correlation among teaching, service and research, we linked the secondary data from different offices.
 Using a questionnaire, the office of academic affairs collected the data on teacher evaluation scores to diagnose the teaching performance.
 The questions included were: